mparke/blog/_drafts/2016-06-03-Building-a-comfy-frontend-stack.md

 into fleshing out our application.
 React is a radical change for the JS community, but thanks to it I finally feel good about writing JavaScript.
-On the shoulders of React we are finally able to build a maintainable, scalable, and elegant large-scale codebase.
+On the shoulders of React we are finally able to build a maintainable, scalable, and elegant large-scale codebase in JavaScript.
 It feels good, doesn't it?

 ## Problems we ran into